Chinmayeevageesh/iot-based-smart-shopping-cart/README.md

 📝 Note: This demo video does not contain audio.
 On-screen text has been added to explain the working of the project.

+## 💻 Source Code
+The main controller code for the smart shopping cart is available in the `software/cart_controller.ino` file.
+It handles RFID scanning, bill calculation, LCD display, and Wi-Fi communication.

 ---

 ## 🚀 Future Enhancements